 For operation in secure mode, a registered node shall authenticate itself to the security controller (SC) as described in this clause.
-A node that is not authenticated by the SC shall not attempt to communicate (both transmit and receive) with any other node operating in secure mode.
+A node that is not authenticated by the SC shall not attempt to communicate (except for the purpose of registration and authentication) with any other node in the secure domain, until it gets authenticated.
 After authentication, the node can be a part of the domain operating in secure mode.